 Student Success Stories

-Here are some 2012 stories of students who benefiting from your generous support:
+Here are some 2014 profiles of students benefiting from your generous support:

 When he first started talking to students on campus, retired veteran T’cha Mi’iko Cosgrove (Shoshone-Bannock) said it was a little uncomfortable.
 Not only was he a college student again but this time at 65.
 He was also living in the dorms among mostly 20-somethings.
 But T’cha, who retired as a vocational rehabilitation counselor with the Shoshone-Bannock Tribe two years ago, looked for something in common with the students to begin that bond.

 “It was uncomfortable coming in with total strangers at first.
 I was hoping that there was at least one Shoshone,” he said.
 “But I figured the only way to get to know people was to get out there.
 At first, I think they were a little uncomfortable, too, with this old guy coming up and saying, ‘Hey, what are you doing?’
 But I carried a camera – I felt that was a good tool.”

 T’cha, who was also a longtime staff photographer and writer for his tribal paper, The Sho-Ban News, used his camera to break the ice.
 In this digital world where social media has become integrated in daily life, T’cha’s photo passion proved to be not only to good way to connect to younger colleagues by taking their photos to post on the Internet, but it helped him connect to the students on a personal level.

 “I’ve had some students come talk to me – some are very lonely,” he said.
 “For some, this is their first time away from home.
 They talk about their frustrations and struggles – personal or financial.
 Some of them see me as a grandfather figure.”

 T’cha also invites students who walk into the cafeteria alone or are eating alone to sit at his table to help them feel included and more comfortable.